ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 ### 1. Point and Shoot Cameras

 Point-and-shoot cameras, also known as compact cameras, are designed to be portable and easy to use.
 They are typically smaller and lighter than more advanced cameras and do not have interchangeable lenses.
-Point-and-shoot cameras are often preferred by amateur photographers or those who do not want to spend a lot of time adjusting settings or changing lenses.
+Often preferred by amateur photographers or those who do not want to spend a lot of time adjusting settings or changing lenses.
 They typically have a built-in flash and a zoom lens that can cover a range of focal lengths, from wide-angle to telephoto.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam8.jpeg)

-Some point-and-shoot cameras also have advanced features such as image stabilization, high-resolution sensors, and manual controls.
-These features can help produce better quality images, but may also make the camera more expensive and complex to use.

 Overall, point-and-shoot cameras are a good choice for people who want a simple, portable camera for casual photography and are not interested in the more advanced features and controls of larger cameras.

 ### 2. DSLR Cameras